 We at Rus Education, believe that students should be well informed before taking their final examinations which will eventually help them to decide the course of their professional life.
 We understand that such last-minute instructions can unsettle a lot of young minds and hamper their performance on such an important day.
-After a major scrutiny and discussion at multiple levels, the authorities are introducing essential requirements for candidates appearing in
+After major scrutiny and discussion at multiple levels, the authorities are introducing essential requirements for candidates appearing in NEET – 2018.

 This disciplinarian rule has been introduced in the system, to ascertain the quality of students who will eventually become doctors and safeguard the health of our citizens.
-Hereby, we have taken the entire section from the Information Booklet issued by Central Board of Secondary Education; without any changes.
+Hereby, we have taken the entire section from the Information Booklet issued by the Central Board of Secondary Education; without any changes.
 This shall also serve as an eyeopener and a reinforcement of already available facts and brought out in various newspapers from time to time.

 DRESS CODE FOR NEET 2018

 Refers to Chapter 11 para 2 page 22 of Information Booklet NEET (UG) -2018

 All candidates must follow the under-mentioned dress code strictly to prevent themselves from facing any embarrassment, delay/ denial in the entry for NEET 2018 Examination

 |Colour: Light Coloured Clothes only||Colour: Light Coloured Clothes only|

 |Shirts – Half Sleeves.
 The size of the buttons should be medium and not Big||Tops – Half Sleeves not having Big Buttons.
 No brooch, flower, badge, etc is permissible|

 |Pants / Jeans – Light-colored.
 Kurta Pyjamas Not permitted||Salwar / Trousers should be light-colored|